-Decide right now that you are going to attend #TIFF16 (festival lingo for the Toronto International Film Festival 2016)
+Decide right now that you are going to attend #TIFF18 (festival lingo for the Toronto International Film Festival 2016)

-Become a member and you are given a date, a time and special code to either call in (for the computer challenged, like moi) or log in and then select your movies, which you usually get.
+Become a member and you are given a date and a time to either call in (for the computer challenged, like moi) or log in and then select your movies, which you usually get.
 Usually meaning about 99.9% of the time.

 Become a member, it is totally worth it.

-This year i put on my big girl underpants and went on line and booked my tickets, and….it wasn’t as horrible as I thought it would be.
-Trust me if i could figure it out, anyone can.
+This year we went on line and booked our tickets, and….it wasn’t as horrible as I thought it would be, although we did inadvertently screw up somehow, but they give you an hour.
+Trust me if my BFF and I could screw it up, log in twice and then figure it out, anyone can.

-Mairlyn’s tip: To make joining worthwhile for this year’s festival you really needed to join in January.
-Tickets for the general public haven’t gone on sale yet.
-I will update the link when the festival starts for day-of movies.
+To make joining worthwhile for this year’s festival you really needed to join in January.

 Best plan is to decide which days you are going to commit to and then using the online TIFF schedule, which is available in late August, read up on what the movies are about and then make your choices.